 The open meeting law generally does not apply to non-profit entities unless they are governmental in nature.
-If a non-profit entity is entirely private in nature (I.e., it was not directly created by a government action, it cannot tax members of the public, it is not directly controlled by government officials, etc.), it is not subject to the open meeting law.
+If a non-profit entity is entirely private in nature (I.e., it was not directly created by a government action, it cannot tax members of the public, government officials do not directly control it, etc.), it is not subject to the open meeting law.
 Entities that are tax-exempt under section 501(c)(3) of the Internal Revenue are generally not subject to the open meeting law.